erwbgy/puppet-ccfe/README.md

 This example does the following:

-* Creates a '/usr/bin/menu' wrapper script that calls '/usr/bin/ccfe menu' to display the menu called 'menu'
+* Creates a */usr/bin/menu* wrapper script that calls */usr/bin/ccfe menu* to display the menu called *menu*

-* Creates a menu called 'menu' with a 'User Services' entry and a 'System Services' entry
+* Creates a menu called *menu* with a *User Services* entry and a *System Services* entry

-* Selecting the 'System Services' entry executes '/sbin/service' to show the status of system services
+* Selecting the *System Services* entry executes */sbin/service* to show the status of system services

-* Selecting the 'User Services' entry calls another menu called 'services'
+* Selecting the *User Services* entry calls another menu called *services*

-* The 'services' menu has three items and selecting each of these runs a command
+* For members of the *logscape* group (and the owner *root*) the *services* menu has three items and selecting each of these runs a command.
+Non-members will not see these menu items.

 If the contents of the menu is known beforehand then it can be constructed completely using the ccfe::menus configuration in hiera or calling the